How to Characterize RF Distortion – Part 2: Making Distortion Measurements

 Like third-order intermodulation (TOI), the spectrum regrowth also interferes with the adjacent channels and spreads energy outside the main channel.
 ACP measurement describes the ratio of power in a modulated signal vs. power emitted into an upper or lower adjacent channel.
 ACP measurements provide useful information for spectrum regrowth and emissions to characterize the transmitter design, including baseband filter and nonlinear distortion.
 Figure 6 shows the ACP measurement results of a 5G new radio (NR) signal with a 100 MHz channel bandwidth.
 Both the lower and upper ACP ratios are -50.28 dBc.

-Characterizing the distortion performance of an RF component requires a test system with low distortion that will not mask the DUT’s actual performance.
+Characterizing the RF distortion performance of an RF component requires a test system with low distortion that will not mask the DUT’s actual performance.
 Examine the distortion’s impacts on the frequency spectrum with harmonic distortion, TOI distortion, and ACP measurements.

 In the next post, I will discuss demodulation analysis that can help you perform advanced characterization and troubleshoot your RF designs.